Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 [Return to Top](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making#mssa-project-pok%C3%A9mon-decision-making)
 ## End-Of-MSSA Test and Requirements Review
-The MSSA program ends on 22 May 2020, therefore I am including my project's Test Status and Test Readiness
+The MSSA program ends on 22 May 2020, therefore I am including my project's Test Status and Test Readiness Report as of 16 May 2020.
+However, I will continue to work on this project in my spare time even after completing the MSSA program.

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.